oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Improved formatting for error field definitions
 * Moved and expanded "scope" definition to introduction section
 * Split access token section into structure and request
+* Renamed b64token to token68 for consistency with RFC7235
+* Restored content from old appendix B about application/x-www-form-urlencoded

 -09